Jason Thomson, General Manager Get to know PACT’s GM Jason’s history with PACT goes way back…

 - Subiaco Oval continued to stage events and house the West Australian Football Commission through to its closure and demolition in July 2019.
 During this time, the team coordinated with the WAFC, West Coast Eagles and Fremantle Dockers to ensure day to day construction activities were coordinated with stadium activity.

-“Our agile, hands-on approach is enabling us to overcome the many logistical challenges presented at Bob Hawke College.
-We are managing the program and subcontractors’ performances tightly, while splitting the volume of work over multiple site managers to ensure a quality and timely result.
+“Our agile, hands-on approach enabled us to overcome the many logistical challenges presented at Bob Hawke College.
+We managed the program and subcontractors’ performances tightly, while splitting the volume of work over multiple site managers to ensure a quality and timely result.

-Our early procurement of trades on the Bob Hawke College project has given us an adequate lead time for materials and sub-contractor coordination through workshops and the shop drawing process.”
+Our early procurement of trades on the Bob Hawke College project gave us an adequate lead time for materials and sub-contractor coordination through workshops and the shop drawing process.”

 - PACT was awarded the 2019 Building Management and Works Head Contractor Apprenticeship and Training Award for our commitment to the engagement of apprentices on the Bob Hawke College project.
 We consistently exceeded the 11.5% target training rate by more than double throughout the project.